Malachite

 R: A Rhodochrosite specimen to die for!

-collection of faceted Rhodochrosites, is one of the attractions at
+of faceted Rhodochrosites, is one of the attractions at the

 R: A lovely Aragonite specimen at the Colorado School of Mines